 To get the most functional bathroom vanity size for you, you'll also want to think about sink size.
 The bigger the sink, the smaller the amount of counter space.

-Another important aspect to think about when measuring for your perfect bathroom vanity is plumbing lines.
+Another important consideration when measuring for your perfect bathroom vanity is plumbing lines.
 Vanity sinks need to have access to the water mains, which can be a huge consideration when designing your bathroom overall.
 Corner vanities, for example, can be a perfect use of space in a smaller bathroom, but they can be difficult to install, depending on the location of existing water and drain lines.

 When thinking about your bathroom vanity, it's also important to think about the layout of your bathroom overall.
 You want to make sure you have enough walking space plus room to properly open drawers and cupboards.
 It may be worth checking out the ADA requirements for bathroom vanities to help make sure yours is as accessible as possible.